saucelabs/sauce-docs/docs/api-testing/contract-testing.md

 ## Testing the API Consumer Side

-To test the API consumer (client) side:
+Testing the API consumer (client) side is typically done in a protected, static environment, where tests are run against mocked (not live) APIs.
+This allows contract tests to compare isolated API responses to the contract for immediate attention if something is wrong.

 1. You'll first need to [generate a webhook URL](/api-testing/integrations/apifctl-cicd-integration/#creating-webhooks) for your API Testing Project, if you don't have one already.

 2. From a command-line terminal, start [Piestry](/api-testing/mocking/), our API mocking server, by issuing the launch command below.
 The `--logger` value will be the webhook URL you generated in the previous step, appended with `/insights/events/_contract`.